OrbitTapSpaceGame/support/README.md

 👉 Steps to Create an Issue:

-Click on the "Issues" tab at the top.
+1)Click on the "Issues" tab at the top.

-Click the green "New issue" button on the right.
+2)Click the green "New issue" button on the right.

-Choose the appropriate template (e.g., Bug Report, Feature Request, or Question).
+3)Choose the appropriate template (e.g., Bug Report, Feature Request, or Question).

-Fill in the form with as much detail as possible.
+4)Fill in the form with as much detail as possible.

-Click "Submit new issue".
+5)Click "Submit new issue".

-We’ll review your issue and get back to you as soon as possible.
+6)We’ll review your issue and get back to you as soon as possible.
 Thank you for helping us improve OrbitTap - Space Game!